Student Experience in the Research University

 Purdue University uses this survey as the primary benchmarking tool to assess student experiences with academics, advising, student life, campus climate, health and wellness, and much more.
 Faculty and staff from all over campus, at all levels, use the data to help with decision-making and strategic planning.
 Student organizations can also use the data to advocate for specific student needs.
 Because the data are so valuable and widely used, a high response rate is imperative for accuracy.

-All students aged 18 years and older who are enrolled in a graduate program at the Purdue-West Lafayette or Indianapolis campuses, or Purdue Online, are invited to take the gradSERU.
+All students aged 18 years and older who are enrolled in an undergraduate program in Purdue-West Lafayette or Indianapolis are invited to take the ugSERU.
 To achieve a statistically reliable sample, we need as many responses as possible.
 It is important that we get responses from all academic programs and from all demographic groups.

-Yes.
-The gradSERU (IRB-2021-25-Exempt) is under review by Purdue’s Institutional Review Board and is the primary, official survey administered by Purdue University for understanding the graduate student experience.
+Yes!
+The ugSERU is the primary, official survey administered by Purdue University for understanding the undergraduate student experience.

 Yes.
 It is best if you power through and finish at one sitting.
 But if you get interrupted, the link will save your answers and pick up where you left off.
 If you do stop midway through, don’t forget to come back and finish.